St. Mary’s Bluntisham cum Earith Church graveyard

-And he was also a county cricketer, played for Northamptonshire and of course he got the Bluntisham lads and we had one of the best teams in the county.
+And he was also a county cricketer, played for Northamptonshire and of course, he got the Bluntisham lads and we had one of the best teams in the county.

-This gravestone, the man was a swordsman to Kings Charles II — his name is Lucas and somebody has researched it to see if he was a local man.
+On this gravestone, the man was a swordsman to Kings Charles II — his name is Lucas and somebody has researched it to see if he was a local man.

 This is where I found that my uncle was buried — he was killed in the First World War — it is on the stone ‘John Thomas Wales who died of wounds buried in the military cemetery at Etaples.’

-And the other, younger brother Bert, we did’t know where he was buried but by chance I found it on the wall in the cemetery in the country – we were on a tour around Ypres — he was at Tyne Cot Cemetery 70,000 commemorated, just by chance and there it was, ‘B. Wales’.
+And the other, younger brother Bert, we didn’t know where he was buried but by chance I found it on the wall in the cemetery in the country – we were on a tour around Ypres — he was at Tyne Cot Cemetery 70,000 commemorated, just by chance and there it was, ‘B. Wales’.

 Here’s another Wales, this lady here, married Thomas Silk, he was the soldier I was showing you from the South African war who had a heart on his bike and lived at Pidley when he came out the army.

 Derek Broughton’s 8-year-old brother got knocked over by the only car in the village, broke his leg and went to the hospital and then died of Meningitis whilst still in there.

 I can remember standing on George’s corner and Lew provided his lorry.

 It was covered in wreaths — the first time we had had a big Funeral, you know, coz he wasn’t very old, was he?